gchq/sleeper/docs/getting-started.md

 If you prefer to use your own VPC, you'll need to ensure it meets Sleeper's requirements.
 It should ideally have multiple private subnets in different availability zones.
 Those subnets should have egress, e.g. via a NAT gateway.
 The VPC should have gateway endpoints for S3 and DynamoDB.
+If there is no gateway endpoint for S3, deployment of a Sleeper instance will fail in the CDK.

 The [Sleeper CLI deployment environment](deployment/cli-deployment-environment.md) includes options to deploy an EC2 to an existing VPC, or a VPC on its own.